 So, what can we expect from Sony's next-gen wireless earbuds?
 When will they launch?
 How much will they cost?
 What technologies will be onboard?
 And will they keep Sony at the top of our leaderboard?
 Here's everything we know so far...

 Sony WF-1000XM4 release date

-The WF-1000XM3 launched in August 2019, making them now fairly old in headphone terms.
+It's about time.
+Their predecessors, the Sony WF-1000XM3, launched in August 2019, making them now fairly old in headphone terms.
 Hence, they're due a refresh.

 Sony WF-1000XM4 price